-- Was the A's Opening Day starter in right field, April 5 against Seattle...it was his third consecutive Opening Day start for the A's...the previous two were in center field...grounded into two double plays, tying the Oakland Opening Day record set by Scott Hatteberg in 2002 and matched by Kevin Kouzmanoff this year. - Began the season with a career high tying 13-game hitting streak (16 for 50, .320)...it tied for the second longest season-opening hitting streak in Oakland history and it was his fourth career hitting streak of 10 or more games. - Reached base safely in each of his first 23 games, which tied for the sixth longest season-opening streak in Oakland history...it matched his career high (August 30-September 26, 2009). - · Had his first career walk-off hit April 17 against Baltimore, a two-run single in the A's 4-3 win. - Homered against Texas on May 4 to snap a career-long 51-game homerless streak...his last home run prior to that came on August 27, 2009 at Los Angeles. - Reached base safely in 37 consecutive home games from August 14, 2009 to May 4, 2010...that tied for the second longest such streak in Oakland history. - Matched his career high with four hits May 18 against Seattle...it was his fourth career four-hit game, his first since September 8, 2009 at Chicago.
+- Was the A's Opening Day starter in right field, April 5 against Seattle...it was his third consecutive Opening Day start for the A's...the previous two were in center field...grounded into two double plays, tying the Oakland Opening Day record set by Scott Hatteberg in 2002 and matched by Kevin Kouzmanoff this year. - Began the season with a career high tying 13-game hitting streak (16 for 50, .320)...it tied for the second longest season-opening hitting streak in Oakland history and it was his fourth career hitting streak of 10 or more games. - Reached base safely in each of his first 23 games, which tied for the sixth longest season-opening streak in Oakland history...it matched his career high (August 30-September 26, 2009). - · Had his first career walk-off hit April 17 against Baltimore, a two-run single in the A's 4-3 win. - Homered against Texas on May 4 to snap a career-long 51-game homerless streak...his last home run prior to that came on August 27, 2009 at Los Angeles. - Reached base safely in 37 consecutive home games from August 14, 2009 to May 4, 2010...that tied for the second longest such streak in Oakland history. - Matched his career high with four hits May 18 against Seattle and July 1 at Baltimore...now has five career four-hit games.